devGvieira/Hotel_Reservation/README.md

 #### In order to run this model in **Windows** follow these steps:

-This project utilizes a Python virtual environment named "classCD-venv" to isolate its dependencies.
+This project utilizes a Python virtual environment named "hotel_res-venv" to isolate its dependencies.
 Follow the instructions below to set up the virtual environment on a Windows machine.

 1. Open PowerShell as an administrator.
 To do this, right-click on the PowerShell icon and choose "Run as administrator."